twosigma/Cook/scheduler/README-k8s.md

 These are done for you in bin/run-kubernetes-local.sh

-You'll need to setup several vitual environments to use run-local.sh and run-kubernetes-local.sh.
+In order to run things, you'll need to setup several python virtual environments and pip install their requirements into them:
 * One for building the CLI.
 * One for running run-kubernetes-local.sh
 * One for integration tests

 # Setup.
 Detailed command lines.

-- Set up minikube
+- Set up minikube -- See https://kubernetes.io/docs/tasks/tools/install-minikube/

-# Run local tidbits
+# Various setup needed to launch for the first time.

 - Start datomic:

 scheduler/bin/start-datomic.sh

-- Seed pools
+- Seed pools -- Only needed if you use pools in config.edn.
+(Unnecessary with the config.edn used in this example.)

 lein exec -p scheduler/datomic/data/seed_pools.clj datomic:free://localhost:4334/jobs

-- Make namespace
+- Make namespace -- Needed the first time you use a kubernetes environment.

 kubectl create -f docs/make-kubernetes-namespace.json

 - Run local.
-Its OK to free and restart.
+It's OK to kill and restart.

 COOK_DATOMIC_URI=datomic:free://localhost:4334/jobs scheduler/bin/run-kubernetes-local.sh